dotnet/core-setup/Documentation/design-docs/COM-activation.md

     * **The location and mechanics of accessing this registration information is still TBD**
     * `Assembly` (**required**) - the [Fully-Qualified Name](https://docs.microsoft.com/en-us/dotnet/framework/reflection-and-codedom/specifying-fully-qualified-type-names) of the assembly.
     * `Class` (**required**) - the full type name (e.g. `MyCompany.MyProduct.MyClass`).
     * `Codebase` (**required**) - an absolute path to the assembly to load.
 If a [`runtimeconfig.json`](https://github.com/dotnet/cli/blob/master/Documentation/specs/runtime-configuration-file.md) file exists adjacent to the assembly, that file will be used to describe CLR configuration details.
-Refer to documentation for the `runtimeconfig.json` format when the file is [optional](https://github.com/dotnet/cli/blob/master/Documentation/specs/runtime-configuration-file.md#what-produces-the-files-and-where-are-they).
+The documentation for the `runtimeconfig.json` format defines under what circumstances this file is [optional](https://github.com/dotnet/cli/blob/master/Documentation/specs/runtime-configuration-file.md#what-produces-the-files-and-where-are-they).
 1) Using the existing `hostfxr` library, attempt to discover the desired CLR and target [framework](https://docs.microsoft.com/en-us/dotnet/core/packages#frameworks).
     * If a CLR is active with the process, the requested CLR version will be validated against that CLR.
 If version satisfiability fails, activation will fail.
     * If a CLR is **not** active with the process, an attempt will be made to create a satisfying CLR instance.
 Failure to create an instance will result in activation failure.